AHaliq/AdvPLSlides2/main.typ

 == Parametricity Translation

-*logical relations*
+*logical relations for equivalence*
-- in contrast, now we define a binary logical relation for equality / identifications
+- in contrast, now we define a binary logical relation for equivalence / identifications
 - for a type $T$, $[|T|]$ is a logical relation of DTT itself rather than first order logic #pause
 - given a term $t$ we notate $t'$ as a term where every variable $x$ in $t$ is replaced with a fresh variable $x'$ #pause